ZILtoid1991/Uberverse/characters/HEC/Antal Bartók.md

 ethnic minorities.
 When Hungarian Eugenics Committee was created during the liberalization, he became one of earliest applicants and goes around collecting DNA samples from various people.

+Despite the sciences resolving around the übermensch, he was a firm believer that that can be bred out, so he often conducted research on the collected DNA samples.
+He published around 3 books on the subject by the year 2000, but he was never really taken seriously, and the studies were littered with errors.

+In the year 2000, when the Hungarian wings of White Dawn were formed, he put his anti-übermensch away in order to "unite against the Neobolshevik cabal", but viewed it as a "bother that must be tolerated until the victory".
+By that time, his disdain of the übermensch was also much more out of jealousy rather than anything else.

+# Battle against the Titan Group

+# Death

+He died in the attack on HEC headquarters while trying to protect the data against the intruders.
+He was killed by a stray bullet, which was redirected by Lilly Báthory-Nagy.